thatoneanimeguy-asian/fbla-1/content/sports/_index.md

   justify-content: center;
 ">
   <div>
-    <button onclick="readText('In track and field, athletes can participate in running events, and have chances of winning medals!')">🔊</button>
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('In track and field, athletes can participate in running events, and have chances of winning medals!')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('BMS has a great girls softball team.
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('BMS has a great girls softball team.
 They have practices and games that are fun and intense.')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('Boys basketball provides intensive training for a fun and competitive game.')">🔊</button>
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('Boys basketball provides intensive training for a fun and competitive game.')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('A competitive league of basketball with intense training and fun games for girls.')">🔊</button>
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('A competitive league of basketball with intense training and fun games for girls.')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('Girls can try out for cheerleading team, allowing them to have fun and represent BMS.')">🔊</button>
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('Girls can try out for cheerleading team, allowing them to have fun and represent BMS.')">🔊</button>
   </div>
 </div>